 PHILADELPHIA - The UF women's basketball team had been here before.

-The Gators had played well on the road but only in spurts and always let the victory slip through their fingers.
+The Gators had played well on the road in spurts and always let the victory slip through their fingers.

-This time, up by 16 early in the second half with Temple gaining momentum and looking to make a run, UF did not let the game get away and held off the Owls for a 68-54 victory in its final nonconference game Saturday afternoon.
+This time, with Temple gaining momentum and looking to erase a 16-point deficit early in the second half, UF held off the Owls for a 68-54 victory in its' final non-conference game Saturday afternoon.

-The Gators (11-4) gained plenty of confidence as they head into their Southeastern Conference opener Thursday, winners of seven straight and having taken the first step to quieting notions that they can?t achieve success on the road.
+The Gators, 11-4 and winners of seven straight, gained plenty of confidence as they head into their Southeastern Conference opener Thursday, having taken the first step to quieting notions that they can't achieve success on the road.

 They did it without head coach Amanda Butler, who flew to her hometown of Mt.
 Juliet, Tenn., late Friday night to be with her sick grandmother.

-Gardner tried to keep past failures on the road out of the players? thoughts.
+Assistant coach Susie Gardner assumed the head coaching responsibilities in Butler's absence, and she tried to keep past failures on the road out of the players' thoughts.

-BWe tried to not make that a big deal for our players obviously,C she said.
-BWe looked at it more as keeping our winning streak healthy and then going into SEC play with momentum, which I think we did.C
+"We tried to not make that a big deal for our players obviously," she said.
+"We looked at it more as keeping our winning streak healthy and then going into SEC play with momentum, which I think we did."

 But the Gators did have guard Sha Brooks, and the Owls (7-9) never found much of an answer for her.